Introduction to Sociology (C273)

 Explanation:

-Sociology became an academic discipline in the United States in the late 1800s.
-The first sociology department was established at the University of Chicago in 1892, making it a formal field of study in American universities.
+Sociology was formally introduced as an academic discipline in the United States in the late 19th century.
+The first sociology department was established at the University of Chicago in 1892, marking the institutionalization of the field.

 Why other options are wrong:

-a) Late 1600s: Sociology did not exist as a formal discipline during this period.
+a) Late 1600s: Sociology did not exist as a formal discipline at this time; social thought was primarily dominated by philosophy and theology.

 -